 Coire Glas scheme

-Coire Glas is an up to 1500MW hydro pumped storage scheme, which is the first new large scale pumped storage scheme to be developed in the UK for over 30 years.
+Coire Glas is a hydro pumped storage scheme with a potential capacity of up to 1500MW.
+It is the first large scale pumped storage scheme to be developed in the UK for more than 30 years.

 Pumped storage schemes involve two bodies of water at different heights.
 During periods of low demand and/or surplus generation, electricity is used to pump water from the lower loch to the upper reservoir, storing energy.
 The energy is released by using the water to generate hydro-electricity at a time when demand is high and/or other variable generation is low.
 Coire Glas is an excellent pumped storage site with a large lower reservoir (Loch Lochy) and a significant elevation of more than 500m between the lower and the new upper reservoir site over a relatively short distance.